astropy/astropy/docs/modeling/compound-models.rst

   will be made where necessary.

-- A *compound model* can be created by combining two or more existing model instances which can be models that come with Astropy, :doc:`user defined models <new>`, or other compound models--using Python expressions consisting of one or more of the s upported binary operators.
+- A *compound model* can be created by combining two or more existing model instances which can be models that come with Astropy, :doc:`user defined models <new-model>`, or other compound models--using Python expressions consisting of one or more of the s upported binary operators.
 The combination of model classes is deprecated and will be removed in version 4.0.